Making a Processing Pipeline Observable: Region Manifests, Skip Gates, and Ghost Overlays

 })),

-pageScale.toJSON() serializes the calibrated thresholds for the current page — S (body font size in viewport pixels), all the derived absolute values.
-This is what the PageScale readout in the stats panel shows: the actual numbers the pipeline used, not the ratio defaults.
+pageScale.toJSON() serializes the calibrated thresholds for this specific page: body font size in viewport pixels and all the absolute tolerances derived from it.
+This is what makes the readout useful: it shows the numbers the pipeline actually used, not the ratio defaults from config.

 const skip = opts.pipeline?.skip ?? new Set();

-When a type is skipped, the classifier doesn't run at all — its segments and text items stay unclaimed and fall through to the next tier.
-Skipping LATTICE_TABLE means bordered tables become unclaimed segments; the text items inside them become paragraphs.
-This is different from suppressing output — it changes how the pipeline claims content, which affects everything downstream.
+When a type is in the skip set, the classifier does not run.
+Its content stays unclaimed and falls through to the next stage.
+This is different from suppressing output: it changes how the pipeline claims content, which affects everything downstream.

 const so = opts.pipeline?.scaleOverrides;